 A 6th spring was discovered at Leamington in 1810.
 The New Pump Room and Baths, later to become The Royal Baths and Pump Room, were built in 1814.
 The building has been frequently altered.
 It is situated to the north west of Victoria Bridge, Leamington Spa.

 The site of Bishopton Spa, comprising of baths and a well.
 The spa was in use during the Post Medieval and Imperial periods and is known from documentary evidence.
 It was situated 400m west of Mt Pleasant Farm.

 Weston Mill, the site of a watermill for which there is intermittent documentary evidence from the Medieval to the Imperial periods.
 Some brick foundations survive, together with earthwork traces of watercourses.
 The location is 1km west of Hunningham.

 A sluice channel probably built in the late 18th or early 19th century with a natural gravel bed.

 Combe Abbey, a Cistercian Abbey that was founded during the Medieval period.
 Remains of the cloisters survive in the walls of a later building.
 The abbey is situated 1km north west of Birchley Wood.

-A drinking fountain, dating to the Imperial period, is located 450m north of The Hollows.
+A drinking fountain, which dates to the Imperial period, is located on 50m west of the Hollows.